-Videos — especially ones that feature everyone’s favorite topic (themselves) — are one of the best forms of content for social sharing.
-When a gamer shares personalized videos that spotlight their top plays, they go from being an engaged player to a brand ambassador.
+Videos — especially ones that feature everyone’s favourite topic (themselves) — are one of the best forms of content for social sharing.
+When a gamer shares personalised videos that spotlight their top plays, they go from being an engaged player to a brand ambassador.

 And that, my friends, is the ultimate goal.

-So to accompany those shareable reels, try creating personalized landing pages that make it easy for friends to sign up.
+So to accompany those shareable reels, try creating personalised landing pages that make it easy for friends to sign up.

 To boost acquisition even more, add a referral offer that rewards both the seasoned player and new recruit with rewards.
 A campaign launched by EVE Online took this approach and saw a 66% uplift in visits to the recruitment page.

-Another approach is making Personalized GIFs.
+Another approach is making Personalised GIFs.
 The animated image could easily be created by converting a particular scene from a video into a “personal brag badge” that players can share with their friends.

-These can be distributed along with a Personalized Video or be standalone badges that players receive and share when they score a new achievement.
+These can be distributed along with a Personalised Video or be standalone badges that players receive and share when they score a new achievement.

 4. Reactivate Lapsed Players

-Better yet, throw in a personalized offer to get them back in the game.
+Better yet, throw in a personalised offer to get them back in the game.
 Make it easy for them to redeem with a click by including interactive elements in the video.

 See how Unibet did it below.